intel/intel-extension-for-pytorch/docs/tutorials/features/graph_optimization.md

 Graph Optimization
 ==================

-Most Deep Learning models could be described as DAG(directed acyclic graph).
-Therefore, how to optimize a deep learning model from graph perspective is a nature thinking.
-Compared to the operator optimization and algorithm optimization, the graph optimization is at more high level.
-It convers not only the graph self but also the runtime.
-From the operator perspective, the graph optimization contains the operator fusing, the constant folding.
-From the runtime perspective, the graph optimization contains the operator scheduling, the computation resources management, the memory mangement.
+Most Deep Learning models could be described as a directed acyclic graph (DAG).
+How to optimize a deep learning model from graph perspective is a natural consideration.
+Comparing to operator optimization and algorithm optimization, graph optimization is at a higher level.
+It not only convers the graph model itself but also involves runtime operations.
+From operator perspective, the graph optimization involves operator fusing and constant folding.
+From runtime perspective, the graph optimization involves operator scheduling, computation resources management, and memory mangement.

-Currently, the Intel Extension for PyTorch focuses on the operator related graph optimizations.
-Regarding the runtime related optimization, the extension also provides some experiment features.
+Currently, the Intel Extension for PyTorch focuses on operator-related graph optimizations.
+Regarding to the runtime related optimizations, the extension provides some experimental features.
 Please refer to the runtime extension for more details about runtime optimization.

 ## Fusion